EKal-aa/orange-support-files/doc/validation_curve.md

 ```
 * Widget input: Predictions from Test & Score with Cross validation
   and optional: Predictions from Test & Score with test on training data
-* Widget output: Text in the console window of Widget
+* Widget output: Diagram and text in the console window of Widget

 * Computes and shows validation curve for learners out of cross validation by Widget Test & Score
 * Uses standard error to indicate variability of the results.